ganeti/ganeti/man/gnt-instance.rst

     This parameter is not set by default.

+lxc\_tty
+    Valid for the LXC hypervisor.

+    This option specifies the number of ttys(actually ptys) that should be allocated for the LXC container.
+    You can disable pty devices allocation for the LXC container by setting this parameter to 0, but you can't use **gnt-instance console** in this case.

+    It is set to ``6`` by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depend on the OS being used, but the syntax is the same key=value.
 For example, setting a